- You need to outline how, why and what data collection you will undertake

 Initial User Assessment to Understanding the Problem

 A quantitative survey will be used identify user barriers and reason for not engaging with the University App.
-This data will be analysed using descriptive statistics and displayed in charts, tables and graphs to identity key reasons for poor engagement with the current app.
-A potential issues with using surveys to collect users feedback is the poor response rate.
-To increase the response rate the survey will be presented digitally through the students email account and the university website.
-The survey will also be presented in paper form in popular student locations such as the student union.
-A optional praise draw of £20 will be offered to all respondents.
+This data will be analysed using descriptive statistics and displayed in charts, tables and graphs to identify key reasons for poor engagement with the current app.
+A potential issue with using surveys to collect users feedback is the poor response rate.
+To increase the response rate the survey will be presented digitally through the students’ email account and the university website.
+The survey will also be presented in a paper form in popular student locations such as the student union.
+An optional praise draw of £20 will be offered to all respondents.

 Exploring the Literature

-The key findings will be used to identify specific topics to investigate, such as human computer interface design and web accessibility requirements relating to mobile technology.
-The literature will be used to identify best practice, current solutions and methodologies used within mobile software design.
+The key findings will be used to identify specific topics to investigate, such as human-computer interface design and web accessibility requirements relating to mobile technology.
+The literature will be used to identify best practice, current solutions, and methodologies used within mobile software design.
 This knowledge will feed into the artefact requirements and development increasing the success of this research project.
-A possible issues which may be encountered is the volume of research on mobile interface design and the differing views and approaches.
+A possible issue which may be encountered is the volume of research on mobile interface design and the differing views and approaches.
 To help reduce this possible issue the additional documents such as International Organization for Standardization and the World Wide Web Consortium will be consulted.